 You can also hike the 4.4-mile trail from Mosquito Beach to Chapel Beach, which runs alongside the 200ft sandstone bluffs on Lake Superior -- the "Pictured Rocks."

 Tahquamenon Falls State Park

-Probably the most majestic of Michigan's waterfalls and one of the largest falls east of the Mississippi, the Upper Tahquamenon Falls drop nearly 50ft and are more than 200ft across.
-A .4-of-a-mile paved pathway leads to the Upper Falls from a parking lot, but there is a four-mile hiking trail along the Tahquamenon River to the Lower Falls for those looking for a bit more outdoor adventure.
+Probably the most majestic of Michigan's waterfalls and one of the largest falls east of the Mississippi, the Upper Tahquamenon Falls drop nearly 50 feet and are more than 200 feet across.
+A quarter-mile paved pathway leads to the Upper Falls from a parking lot, but there is a 4-mile hiking trail along the Tahquamenon River to the Lower Falls for those looking for a bit more outdoor adventure.
 There are a total of 25 miles of hiking trails throughout the 52,000 acres of wilderness in this state park.

 Sign up here for our daily Thrillist email, get Next Flight Out for more travel coverage, and subscribe here for our YouTube channel to get your fix of the best in food/drink/fun.